SARAL (Satellite with ARgos and ALtiKa)

 The STRaND-1 nanosatellite was deployed with the ISIPOD CubeSat dispenser of ISIS (Innovative Solutions In Space).

 SARAL-AltiKa is intended as a gap filler mission between the RA-2 onboard Envisat (ESA, launched in 2002, and lost in 2012) and the SRAL onboard Copernicus/Sentinel-3 (to be launched in 2014).
-As such, SARAL-AltiKa will fly on the same orbit as Envisat of ESA (allowing to re-use the mean sea surface fields in the data processing, and to have sea level anomaly monitoring with high quality from the start of the mission), to ensure a continuity of altimetry observations in the long term.
+As such, SARAL-AltiKa will fly on the same orbit as Envisat of ESA (allowing to re-use of the mean sea surface fields in the data processing and having sea level anomaly monitoring with high quality from the start of the mission), to ensure a continuity of altimetry observations in the long term.
 On the other hand, the local time of passage over the equator will be different due to specific cover requirements for the instruments constellation of the Argos system.

 • February 3, 2020: The CNES/ISRO altimetric satellite SARAL/AltiKa was launched in February 2013 and since then has provided useful data for various scientific and operational applications in oceanography, hydrology, cryospheric sciences and geodesy.
-However, a Reaction Wheel problem forced relaxation of the repeatability constraint on the satellite’s orbit, which has been drifting slowly since July 2016.
-Beyond the expected contributions of this mission and its very good integration into the objectives of the constellation of altimetric satellites, it has become more and more apparent that specific contributions and innovations related to the main specification of SARAL/AltiKa, that is to say the use of the Ka-band, have clearly emerged.
+However, a Reaction Wheel problem forced the relaxation of the repeatability constraint on the satellite’s orbit, which has been drifting slowly since July 2016.
+Beyond the expected contributions of this mission and its very good integration into the objectives of the constellation of altimetric satellites, it has become more and more apparent that specific contributions and innovations related to the main specification of SARAL/AltiKa, that is to say, the use of the Ka-band, have clearly emerged.
 The advantages of the Ka-band are in short the reduction of ionosphere effects, the smaller footprint, the better horizontal resolution and the higher vertical resolution.
-A drawback of the Ka-band is the attenuation due to water/water vapor in case of rain and the resulting loss of data.
-The main objective of this paper is to highlight the specific advances of the Ka-band in different scientific and technical fields and to show why they are promising for the future and open the way to several missions or mission projects.
-Although unplanned initially, the fine coverage of the Drifting Phase brings some interesting openings especially for geodesy and hydrology applications.
+A drawback of the Ka-band is the attenuation due to water/water vapour in case of rain and the resulting loss of data.
+The main objective of this paper is to highlight the specific advances of the Ka-band in different scientific and technical fields and show why they are promising for the future and open the way to several missions or mission projects.
+Although unplanned initially, the fine coverage of the Drifting Phase brings some interesting openings, especially for geodesy and hydrology applications.
 17)

 - Although it is already known, through SARAL/CryoSat-2 comparisons, that the Ka/Ku difference provides a good proxy for snow depth, further studies are needed to validate and determine possible corrections to this approach based on the characteristics of the snow (depth, density, grain sizes, salinity, number of layers, etc.) and its support (ice, sea ice, land).
 For that purpose, SARAL/AltiKa remains an essential and unique tool to accomplish the preparation of CRISTAL.
 Its extension should allow further analyses of the penetration of Ka- and Ku- bands in snow, in particular through comparisons with the new Ka/Ku radars on board the CryoVex aircraft, with the ICESat-2 lidar and with in situ measurements.

 • In February 2018, the SARAL/AltiKa mission is completing five years on orbit.
 Since March 2015, technical issues have been encountered on the reaction wheels and this has led to the decision of relaxing the orbit.
 Then, after 4 July 2016, SARAL/AltiKa left its repetitive orbit by beginning a new phase named “SARAL Drifting Phase” (SARAL-DP).
 The data processing as well as data latency have not been changed.
-From this date, SARAL satellite does fly free of station keeping maneuvers which means there is a drift between successive ground tracks which are no more repetitive.
+From this date, SARAL satellite does fly free of station-keeping maneuvers which means there is a drift between successive ground tracks which are no more repetitive.
 The altimetry payload is operated nominally on the drifting orbit.
 The cycle duration of 35 days is no longer kept but the orbit has been chosen to preserve anyway subcycles within the range of 15 to 17 days quite relevant for mesoscale sampling.
 18)

 - Since the beginning of the SARAL/AltiKa mission, performances proved to be compliant with nominal specifications with an overall observed performance for the SSH (Sea Surface Height) RMS of 3.4 cm, lower than the mission requirement of 4 cm.
 In general, SARAL/AltiKa performances appear to be quite similar, and often better, than the Ku-band reference altimetric satellites such as Jason-2.
 Before launch, concerns were raised about the sensitivity of the Ka-band to rain events, leading to missing and invalid measurements.
 However, in practice, the SARAL/AltiKa data return is remarkably high with few missing data.
 Over the ocean, the data coverage is greater than 99.5%, which, once again, exceeds the mission requirements.
 SSH differences at crossovers is the main metric to assess the overall performance of satellite altimetry missions.
 In this regard, the results obtained from the SARAL/AltiKa mission are of the same order, or even better, as those obtained for Jason-2 mission.